HSteffensen/BotBolt/docs/commands/bestgirl.md

 `!bestgirl reset`

 Buy more votes:
-Everyone starts with 10 votes.
+Everyone starts with 1 vote, and this command will buy 0.1 more vote.
+It is very expensive.
 `!bestgirl buyvote`

 ## Note on inputs